 Certification as massage therapist, Connemara College of Natural Healing, Ireland.
 1996-1997

-While my main area of research is in the field of mythology, I am particularly interested in cross-cultural studies, imaginative psychology and religion.
+While my main area of research is in the field of mythology & Cultural mythopoetics, I am interested in cross-cultural studies, imaginative psychology and religion.
 With that in mind, I have worked with a Penitente group in NM and researched links between Late European Alchemy and the Religious imagery in the alabados.
 I have also extensively researched both the Irish and African Diasporas, Celtic myth and history and Jicarilla Apache traditions.

 Taught Computers for Teachers evening classes for the Irish National Teachers Organization.
 1997